 How Does Interoperability Impact Healthcare Delivery?

 Interoperability will greatly impact healthcare provision and delivery.
-To begin with, the interoperability in the healthcare system enables healthcare providers to have access to medical records, inclusive of prescription lists, discharges, hospital admission, lab test results, and healthcare plans.
+To begin with, the interoperability in the healthcare system enables healthcare providers to have access to medical records, inclusive prescription lists, discharges, hospital admission, lab test results, and healthcare plans.
 With access to this data, healthcare providers will be able to develop optimal healthcare decisions.